zoubin/tick-node/README.md

 # debug-nexttick
-Print the tick number in debug mode
+Print the tick number in debug mode.

+## Usage